josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 # Putting everything together

-There is a lot to take in in the dtx format, and a quick survey of [CTAN](https://www.ctan.org) will show that there are lots of ways of using it (before you even look at other approaches).
-In the next post on this subject, I'm going to present the approach I've developed to producing dtx files (with a lot of ideas taken from others, in particular Will Robertson).
-The aim is to have a single source for the README, ins file, documentation and LaTeX code.
+There is a lot to take in in the `.dtx` format, and a quick survey of [CTAN](https://www.ctan.org) will show that there are lots of ways of using it (before you even look at other approaches).
+In the next post on this subject, I'm going to present the approach I've developed to producing `.dtx` files (with a lot of ideas taken from others, in particular Will Robertson).
+The aim is to have a single source for the README, `.ins` file, documentation and LaTeX code.
 We'll see how it's possible to do that, and to have the code extract by running `tex my.dtx` and to typeset the package using `latex my.dtx`.